-Cerebellar strokes are rare, accounting for less than 2% of all strokes.
-This means that cerebellar stroke patients must be diligent about asking the right questions during recovery.
+A cerebellar stroke is rare.
+In fact, less than 2% of all strokes occur in the cerebellum.
+This means that cerebellar stroke survivors must be diligent about asking the right questions during recovery.

 Symptoms of Cerebellar Stroke